 A week after emailing several organizations I had researched, I was disappointed that I still hadn’t heard back from any of them.
 I checked my email probably two hundred times a day.
 Finally, after clicking “Refresh” about two thousand times, my inbox held a reply.

 The email came from Bikes for the World, a non-profit near Washington D.C. that collects bicycles, parts, and tools and delivers them to developing countries.
 Between 2005 when the organization was founded and 2012, they have collected and donated over 70,000 bikes!
 The director, Keith Oberg, was offering me the opportunity to help distribute a container of used bicycles to needy communities near Pital, Costa Rica.
-Pumped about the opportunity to help, I immediately booked a flight to San Jose.
+Pumped about the opportunity to help, despite not knowing when was the best time to travel to Costa Rica, I immediately booked a flight to San Jose.
 (On Spirit, of course.)
 Keith and I emailed back and forth for weeks.
 Customs (not that kind of customs, but the kind that confiscates homemade raspberry jam your mom made you) in Costa Rica does not give much notice when a container passes or fails inspection, so we were unsure of when we would be able to distribute the bikes.
 Logistically, it was a headache and a half.

 The bikes came from collections held in Maryland and Virginia, and from there they traveled by boat to the Caribbean port of Limon.
 From Limon they were transported by truck about five hours inland to a tiny, tiny town (if you can call it that) near Pital known as Los Angeles.
 Actually, it’s not really known as Los Angeles because we must have asked about eleven people in Pital where it was and no one knew!